-Binance does not charge any withdrawal or deposit fees for trading crypto to crypto, but users do incur charges when using fiat currencies.
+Binance does not charge withdrawal or deposit fees for trading crypto to crypto, but users incur charges when using fiat currencies.

 Binance also charges a 0.1% fee for each trade.
 Furthermore, it gives a 50% discount on fees when users transact with Binance Coin (BNB).

-It offers free deposits of Euros in Single Euro Payment Areas (SEPA).
-These are 28 European Union countries that allow for fast and secure transactions on the continent.
+It offers free Euro deposits in Single Euro Payment Areas (SEPA).
+These 28 European Union countries allow for fast and secure transactions on the continent.
 Bank transfer deposits using US dollars are free, and US dollar withdrawals are $10.

 Furthermore, if users transact using a debit or credit card, the trading fee is 3.99%.

 Also, Coinbase charges users a minimum fee for transactions under $200 and a percentage fee for transactions over $200.
 For example, for buying or selling crypto under $200, the percentage rate is 3.99%, but for a transaction over $200 is 1.49%.